 Gain understanding

 Ask the right questions to unearth client pain points and other details.
-Spend the majority of this time listening and waiting for a response.
+Spend the majority of this time listening and waiting for the right time to offer a response.

-Always pay attention to what they say during discussions and recall key points.
+Always pay attention to what they say during discussions and recall key points they make.
 Use this stage to assess the needs of the prospect and discover potential opportunities.

 Teach and present